 The side can be anything from white rice, to brown rice, to quinoa, or simply a piece of bread.
 It all depends on how many more pots you want to get dirty ;)

-Delicious Instant Pot Chili
+Failproof Instant Pot Chili

 - 2 lbs lean ground beef